Drunk in Public Laws – Prosecution (California Penal Code 647(f))

 “Intoxicating liquor” means any alcoholic beverage.
 “Controlled substance” refers to any drug regulated by the government, either prescription medication: Vicodin, for example; or an illegal drug such as methamphetamine, cocaine, heroin, or marijuana.
 “Toluene” is an inhalant, such as any glue, Dust-Off, or nitrous oxide.
 Dust-Off is an aerosol spray commonly used to clean computers.
 Nitrous oxide is a gas found in whipped cream canisters.

-However, the Orange County prosecution must prove additional elements beyond simply being intoxicated in order for you to be convicted of public intoxication under Penal Code 647(f).
+However, the California prosecution must prove additional elements beyond simply being intoxicated in order for you to be convicted of public intoxication under Penal Code 647(f).
 You must have been found in a public place, which is any place accessible to the public and not private property.
 Bars and restaurants, the sidewalk and the street are examples of public places.
 Your home or driveway, and a hotel room are examples of private property.

 Additionally, the prosecution must also prove either of these two elements: